 Submissions that have passed a pre-screening step - which removes non-responsive and/or incomplete submissions - will be reviewed by the Evaluation Panel.
 The panel will evaluate the submissions based on their ability to achieve the Phase I evaluation criteria listed below.
 The panel will select up to eight of the most compelling submissions as Phase 1 winners.
 Teams submitting winning submissions will each receive a $50,000 award.
 A team is one or more individuals collaborating on and submitting a single submission.
 Winners are strongly encouraged to use the award to support their prototype development efforts as part of their continued participation in Phase 2 of the challenge.

 Only Phase 1 winners are eligible to participate in Phase 2.
 The Phase 2 development period is 30 weeks long (approximately 7 months).
 At the start of the development period, Phase 1 winners will receive their award and will schedule a mid-point check-in with the NHLBI.
-It is anticipated that these mid-point check-ins will occur sometime during the period of December 13, 2021 - January 7, 2022.
+It is anticipated that these mid-point check-ins will occur in May/June 2022.
 In addition to prize money won from Phase 1, Phase 2 teams will also have up to 15 hours of access to subject matter experts (SMEs).
 During Phase 2, teams may request time with an SME to ask for advice or seek specific information.
 The experts will be drawn from the NHLBI or NIH in general, depending on the specific expertise required by a team, and will be matched as closely as possible in terms of relevant expertise (recognizing that there is likely to be variation in the ability to match SMEs to specific questions due to the nature of the questions, availability of SMEs, etc).
 During the mid-point check-in, each team will review with the NHLBI their progress relative to the project plan submitted in Phase 1.